 - Mainstream Laptops with Discrete Graphics: Unless you need to play demanding games or do professional video-editing, paying extra for a laptop with a discrete GPU from Nvidia or AMD is a waste of money.
 Unfortunately, many mainstream laptops bundle in low-end graphics chips that raise the price but aren't substantially better than the processor's integrated GPU.
 If you just need to play casual games or mainstream MMOs like World of Warcraft, you'll be fine with a Core i5 CPU that uses integrated graphics.

 If you want to play games, use CAD programs or edit 4K video, buy something with at least an Nvidia GTX 960M chip; lower-end components like the 940M aren't worth the premium.

 - Touch Screens on Clamshell Laptops: If you're not buying a 2-in-1, you don't need a touch screen.
 Even if adding touch doesn't have a huge impact on price, it makes your battery life worse than it would be with a regular display.

 - Laptops That Are Thin for Thin's Sake: Laptop-makers are in an arms race trying to determine who can make the thinnest computer of all time.
-While it's good to have a system with svelte proportions, you should never trade performance and usability for bragging rights.
-Laptops like Lenovo's LaVie Z and the LG Gram 14 make you pay a hefty premium for their lightweight chassis, but both suffer from poor battery life and uncomfortable keyboards.
-Other ultraportables are so thin that they don’t have room for a full-size USB port, like the MacBook, or trade a full-size SD Card slot for a microSD slot.
+While it's good to have a system with svelte proportions, you should think twice before you trade performance and usability for bragging rights.
+Systems like the Acer Spin 7 and Apple MacBook make you pay a hefty premium for their lightweight chassis, but suffer from poor battery life, mediocre performance or flat keyboards.
+Many ultraportables are so thin that they don’t have room for a full-size USB port or trade a full-size SD Card slot for a microSD slot.

 The Bottom Line